research-ag/promtracker/README.md

 ## Authors

-Andy Gura with contributions from Timo Hanke.
+AndyGura with contributions from timohanke

 ## License